 beautiful archipelago of 52 islands in the Gulf of Thailand.
 Located only an hour south of Bangkok and graced with beautiful white sand beaches, montainous landscape, reefs, forests and scenic waterfalls; Koh Chang is a real paradise island and a perfect place for Snorkeling, Diving, Elephant Trekking, Spa and much more.

-Koh Samui or Samui Island is considered to be the second most beautiful tourism spot in Thailand.
+Koh Samui Island is considered to be the second most beautiful tourism spot in Thailand.
 It has lovely clean beaches with magical blue-green colored water and an idyllic atmosphere.
 The main landmark is Big Buddha - a 12m high statue of the Buddha, which lies at the top of ceremonial dragon-steps at the Wat Phra Yai.
 It also has a number of other impressive temples, including Wat Khunaram, where the mummified body of Loung Pordaeng, a monk who died in a meditating position is on display.
 The mountain jungle in the interior of the island is home to a number of impressive gardens built by legendary Samuian farmer Nim Thongsuk, the impressive waterfalls at Na Muang, real working rubber plantations and the most amazing views over the Ang Thong archipelago.
 You can also take a day trip out to the beautiful Ang Thong National Marine Park.

 Krabi is a southern province on Thailand's Andaman seaboard with perhaps the country's oldest history of continued settlement.
 It has over 150 islands with various recreational opportunities.
 Dominated by scenic limestone Karst and beautiful secluded beach, Krabi becomes one of the most attractive destinations in the world.
 The ideal location for adventurers, yachtsmen, scuba-divers, snorkelers and day-trippers.